Nightcap (garment): Fiction

 Nightcaps are less commonly worn in modern times, but are often featured in animation and other media, as part of a character's nightwear.
 Nightcaps became associated with the fictional sleepers Ebenezer Scrooge and Wee Willie Winkie.
-The hat has become typical nightwear for a sleeper especially in comical drawings or cartoons along with children's stories, plays, and films; for example, in several Lupin III animations Daisuke Jigen has worn one as a continuation of the "hat covering eyes" gag, and in The Science of Discworld Rincewind has one with the word "Wizzard" stitched onto it.
+The hat has become typical nightwear for a sleeper especially in comical drawings or cartoons along with children's stories, plays, and films.

 Related caps

 People with curly and Afro-textured hair often wear a form of night cap to protect their hair while sleeping, typically a silk or satin wrap or bonnet.